mijtsma/jsat/README.md

-# StrategiesAnalysis
+# Joint Strategy Analysis Toolkit (JSAT)

-StrategiesAnalysis contains two main programs for generating network graphs of work strategies - one in MATLAB and one in Python.
-The Python program is under ongoing development.
+JSAT contains a program for generating network graphs of work strategies for human-machine teams in Python.

 ## Getting Started
 All of the required Python packages are listed in `requirements.txt`.